-- On 15 October 2015, the author submitted comments maintaining that the constitutional remedy of amparo provided for in article 129 of the Constitution is available only when the person concerned has been directly harmed.
-18 According to the case law of the Constitutional Court, amparo cannot be used to challenge a norm in abstracto, since in that case the alleged act or omission would affect overall legal situations but would have no particular significance for the citizen if he or she had not been directly and specifically harmed.
-19 Accordingly, amparo may not be invoked against circular No. 71/2014.
-The author reiterates that ordinary domestic remedies were exhausted with the submission of an appeal to the Supreme Electoral Court and that, in any event, the review of the amparo decision by the Constitutional Court is still pending, which means that the processing of his application has been unduly prolonged beyond the legally established time frame.
+5.1 On 5 October 2015, the author submitted comments maintaining that the constitutional remedy of amparo provided for in article 129 of the Constitution is available only when the person concerned has been directly harmed.
+According to the case law of the Plurinational Constitutional Court, amparo cannot be used to challenge a norm in abstracto, since in that case the alleged act or omission would affect overall legal situations but would have no particular significance for the citizen if he or she had not been directly and specifically harmed.
+The remedy of amparo may therefore not be invoked in respect of circular 71/2014.
+The author reiterates that ordinary domestic remedies were exhausted with the submission of an appeal to the Supreme Electoral Court and that, in any event, the review of the amparo decision by the Plurinational Constitutional Court is still pending, which means that the processing of her application has been unduly prolonged beyond the legally established time frame.
 With regard to the remedy provided for in Act No. 45, the author notes that article 12 of the Act provides that "persons who have been victims of acts of racism or discrimination may opt for constitutional, administrative or disciplinary and/or criminal remedies".
 The Act thus does not require the exhaustion of remedies under all types of jurisdiction.
-In the present case, the author chose to take action through the electoral courts, which he believed to be the most appropriate procedure, as proceedings under criminal law are not intended to provide redress for violations of political rights, but to determine criminal liability and impose penalties on those responsible. - 5.2 The author submits that the principle of full redress for victims is a basic principle of international human rights law and that his specific request for measures to this effect, including compensation, reimbursement of procedural costs and revision of the relevant provisions, are common measures of reparation that have been ordered by the Committee itself.
-With regard to the revision of provisions, the author notes that, although he could have brought proceedings, in his capacity as a senator, to challenge the constitutionality of subconstitutional norms, he could not have challenged the residency requirement, as it is a condition established by the Constitution itself. - 5.3 The author submits that the State party has confused the nature of article 2 (1) with that of article 26 of the Covenant.
-Article 2 (1) requires a link with other substantive articles of the Covenant, but this is not true of article 26, which establishes a stand-alone right.
-In the present case, violations have been alleged both under article 26 alone and under article 26 in conjunction with article 25 of the Covenant.
-The author reiterates that he was the victim of unfavourable differential treatment in relation to other persons in the same situation (persons who had been members of the Plurinational Legislative Assembly in the 2010-2015 term).
+In the present case, the author chose to take action through the electoral courts, which she believed to be the most appropriate procedure, as proceedings under criminal law are not intended to provide redress for violations of political rights, but to determine criminal liability and impose penalties on those responsible.